FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Introduction

 \section{Introduction}

-Federated Learning (FL) facilitates training across distributed data and empowers individual clients to utilize their local data to collaboratively train a machine learning model.
-Instead of sending their local data to a centralized server, in FL, clients train models on their local data and share the local models with the FL server, which then aggregates the local models into a global model.
-Upon aggregation, the global model is redistributed to the clients, enabling the clients to further fine-tune their local models.
-This iterative process continues until the model converges to an optimal solution.

-FL maintains the privacy and security of client data by allowing clients to train locally without spreading their data to other parties.
-As a result of its privacy-preserving nature, FL has attracted considerable attention across various domains and has been utilized in numerous areas such as next-word prediction~\cite{hard2018federated,chen2019federated,ramaswamy2019federated}, hotword detection~\cite{leroy2019federated}, financial risk assessment~\cite{byrd2020differentially}, and cancer risk prediction~\cite{chowdhury2022review}, demonstrating its wide-ranging versatility and potential for further expansion.
+Federated Learning (FL)~\citep{mcmahan2017communication} facilitates training across distributed data and enable clients to utilize their local data to train machine learning models collaboratively.
+Instead of collecting data to a centralized server, FL clients train models on their local data and share the local models with the FL server, where the local models are aggregated into a global model.
+FL has attracted considerable attention across various domains and has been utilized in numerous areas such as next-word prediction~\citep{hard2018federated,chen2019federated,ramaswamy2019federated}, hot-word detection~\citep{leroy2019federated}, financial risk assessment~\citep{byrd2020differentially}, and cancer risk prediction~\citep{chowdhury2022review}, etc.

-Even though FL does not require sharing client data with other parties, the decentralized and collaborative nature of FL may still expose systems to potential privacy and security risks.
-Adversarial clients may submit randomly generated models under the guise of contributing to training and pretend they have been training or tamper with local models to disrupt the convergence of the global model.
-Adversarial clients may also attempt to manipulate the global model to misclassify a specific set of samples, which may degrade the quality of the global model.